Rape Aggression Defense (RAD)

 RAD at Reynolds is FREE for students, faculty, and staff.

 RAD at Reynolds is held several times throughout the semester.

 Where are sessions held?

 RAD at Reynolds is held on both campuses in varied locations.
 Specific locations will be made available to students upon registration.

 Participants should wear aerobic style workout clothes or loose comfortable clothing and sneakers.
 Jeans are too restrictive.
 Running shoes are not suggested since they may not provide good side-support for your feet, but they are permitted.
 Wedding bands are permitted, but any other jewelry is not allowed.
 Participants will be provided a RAD manual at the first session, which they should bring with them to the remaining sessions.

 Is RAD information kept confidential?

 Absolutely!
-The only people who will know you are taking a RAD course are the instructors, Reynolds Police Department supervision, and your classmates.
-Depending on the location of the class, it may be necessary to provide your ID to security; if a participant is not comfortable with this, instructors are available to assist.
-Participant names are not shared with anyone outside of the instructor staff and supervision.
+The only people who will know you are taking a RAD course are the instructors, Reynolds Police Department command, and your classmates.
+Participant names are not shared with anyone outside of the instructor staff and police command.
 Personal information of participants is shared only with instructor staff as needed.
 Forms are kept in locked storage at Reynolds Police Department, with access restricted to RAD instructors only.